andrewferrier/debugprint.nvim/README.md

 ## Mapping Deprecation

-*Note*: as of commit `ee9d6ff`, the old mechanism of configuring keymaps/commands which specifically allowed for mapping directly to `require('debugprint').debugprint(...)` is no longer officially supported or documented.
+*Note*: as of version 2.0.0, the old mechanism of configuring keymaps/commands which specifically allowed for mapping directly to `require('debugprint').debugprint(...)` is no longer officially supported or documented.
 This is primarily because of confusion which arose over how to do